doctorfree/DoctorFreeScripts/README.md

 [**updsums**](updsums) - Create or update a SUMS file which contains chksums for all files in that directory hierarchy

+[**vidlinks**](vidlinks) - Create symbolic links to movie files where possible to reduce duplicate storage of movies.
+Link into my iTunes library.

 [**wb**](wb) - Automatically downloads my favorites from wallbase.cc